lyh02/Operating-System-2022/index.md

 * Supplementary materials and extended reading  [Download url](https://rec.ustc.edu.cn/share/2520d480-2753-11ed-a521-2f5fcd9031e9)

 ### Assignment
+Homework requirements: answer in English, PDF files，handwriting

+Homework DDL: submit the homework before 12:00 p.m. on the Sunday of the next week after the assignment.
+It is not allowed to submit the homework for any reason after the deadline.
+If there are special circumstances, please contact the TAs before the deadline

 - P103: Problems 2.1, 2.2, 2.3, 2.4, 2.6 (8th Edition) [Homework url](https://lyh02.top/Operating-System-2022/homework/1/) (2022.09.02)
   - ddl：2022.09.11 23.59